EECS4461/Group8/docs/Deliverable4/DEL4B_FinalReport/Team08_FinalReport.md

 ## §7.
 Attestation

 This report reflects the collective effort of all group members.
 Below is a summary of each member's contributions based on the CRediT Contributor Role Taxonomy.
 1\.
-Jiayi Chen (Jaye) \- Data Analysis and Report Writing
-Conducted data collection and analysis.
+Jiayi Chen (Jaye) \- Data Analysis and Report Draft Writing: Conducted data collection and analysis.
 2\.
 Xintong Ling (Sylvia) \- Conceptualization, Project administration, Writing – review & editing, Supervision.
 3\.
-Huanrui Cao (Saikoro) \- Report Review and Model Improvement
-Reviewed and validated the report for accuracy and clarity.
+Huanrui Cao (Saikoro) \- Report Review and Model Improvement: Reviewed and validated the report for accuracy and clarity.